450 North Bedford Dr. Suite 101 Beverly Hills

 * indicates a required field

-Cataract surgery involves removal of the cloudy or dysfunctional natural lens, and replacement of that lens with an artificial lens.
-Recent dramatic advances in technology have improved the results of cataract surgery, such that not only is the cloudy lens removed and replaced, but many patients elect to have Refractive Cataract Surgery performed to reduce or potentially eliminate dependence on glasses.
-If a patient is not interested in reducing dependence on glasses after cataract surgery, they will still typically achieve excellent vision with standard cataract surgery with a standard lens, but will need glasses to get their best possible vision.
+Cataract surgery requires the removal of the cloudy or dysfunctional natural lens, and replacement with an artificial lens.
+Recent dramatic advances in technology have improved the results of cataract surgery.
+Many patients elect to have Refractive Cataract Surgery performed to reduce or even eliminate dependence on glasses or contact lenses.
+Of course, even without refractive cataract surgery, patients will typically achieve excellent vision, but will need glasses and lenses to achieve their best possible vision.
+Often, these patients will still experience an improvement in vision, even from before the cataracts developed.

 For More information on Refractive Cataract Surgery with Premium Implant Lenses, please click on the link below: